-The mobile app is the discovery surface.
-Browse the registry on your phone whenever — subway, lunch, in a meeting where you shouldn't be on your laptop.
+The ClaudSkills web app is the discovery surface.
+Add this site to your phone's home screen and it runs full-screen like a native app — with offline catalog browsing, a daily push reminder, and the same brand experience on every device.
 Find something interesting?
 One tap opens the same URL on the desktop.
 Install happens there, in 2 seconds.

 The two surfaces close a loop the website alone never could: discover on mobile, install on desktop, use in Claude Code.